Riyasharma-in/Text-Sentiment-Analysis/README.md

 This is the Flask based project

+Here model.h5 file is missing. because of sixe issue. you can use use your own pre trained model file in this project.

-First we need to run .py file. then go to the http://127.0.0.1:5000/
+First you need to run .py file. then go to the http://127.0.0.1:5000/
 Enter the text and click on the button.